This post may contain affiliate links. For more information, please read the full disclosure policy here.

 4. Go shopping along Oxford and Regent Streets

 Oxford and Regent Streets are hectic, no matter when you visit.
 But Oxford Street is home to all of my favourite English stores (a.k.a.
-Primark), so I always have to pay a visit.
+Primark), so it’s always on my personal list of things to do alone in London.
 If you end up visiting London at Christmas, you also must see the Christmas decorations along Oxford and Regent Streets.
 While you’re in the area, head to Carnaby Street, which has more independent stores.
 I loved the handmade products and unique London souvenirs inside We Built This City.

 Here are plenty of magical photos from London at Christmas time